redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 export default SignupPage
 ```

 Hoorah!
-We've just added added a sign up page and created a sign up form.
+We've just added a sign up page and created a sign up form.
 We created a function to sign up users and we redirect users to the sign up page upon successful submission.
 Let's move on to Sign In.

 ## Sign In